Psychologists & Staff

 Dr. Kathy Hubley Carruthers

 Dr. Kathy Hubley Carruthers holds a B.Sc. with honours (Psychology) from Acadia University (1994), a M.Sc. in Counselling Psychology from the University of Calgary (1999), and a Ph.D. in Applied Psychology from the University of Calgary (2002).
-As part of her doctoral training, she participated in the Family Therapy Training Program through the American Association for Marital and Family Therapy (AAMFT) where her areas of concentration were couples and family counselling.
-She is a specialist in Cognitive Behavioural Therapy (CBT).
-She also incorporates Mindfulness-Based and Solution-Focused treatments in therapy.
+As part of her doctoral training, she participated in the Family Therapy Training Program through the American Association for Marital and Family Therapy (AAMFT).
+She is a specialist in couples and family counselling.
+She is extensively trained in Cognitive Behavioural Therapy (CBT).
+She also incorporates Mindfulness-Based, Emotion-Focused and Solution-Focused treatments in therapy.

 Ms. Carlye Seamone